jsabol/kw_warfare/README.md

 The module adds a sheet for NPC Actors that designates them as a warfare unit and allows you to input any units created with the warfare system.

+To Install: Click "Install Module" in Foundry, use this url in the "Manifest URL" field: https://raw.githubusercontent.com/Mejari/kw_warfare/main/module.json

 To use: Create an NPC actor and use the 'K&W Unit Sheet' sheet.

 ## Features: